hariy-sri/Stochastic_apprx_FL/classification/README.md

 ## Experiment Types

 ### 1. Same Step Size (`same_step_size`)
 Standard federated learning setup where all clients use the same learning rate schedule.
-Suitable for comparing different algorithms under identical conditions.

 ### 2. Single Rare (`single_rare`)
 Specialized setup where one client has access to a rare class while others have the remaining classes.
-Useful for studying federated learning in imbalanced scenarios.

 ## Visualization and Analysis